What is a Prenuptial Agreement?

 Contact Family Law Attorney Kay Snyder Today!

-A prenuptial agreement is a serious contract that may be enforced in the event of a dissolution of marriage – divorce.
+A prenuptial agreement is a solemn contract that may be enforced in the event of a dissolution of marriage – divorce.
 Attorney Kay Snyder is ready to help you with prenuptial agreements.